How do robotic lawn mowers work and do you need one?

 That said, for the majority of lawns, using a robot mower will reduce the amount of mowing you need to do by 95% or more.

 Your best starting point

 As you now have a better idea of the inner workings of robotic lawn mowers, you should feel empowered to make an informed buying decision.
 You shouldn’t need to wonder how do robotic lawn mowers work anymore!

-If you’re buying your first robot mower, then buy a cheaper unit, take your time to learn what you like and dislike about it.
+If you’re buying your first robot mower, start with a more affordable option, take your time to learn what you like and dislike about it.
 Using your knowledge, you can invest in a better model that more adequately meets your requirements.